-Maori Tourism - Maori Tourism in New Zealand started over 130 years ago with local Maori guiding visitors through the Central Plateau region of Aotearoa New Zealand.
+Maori tourism in New Zealand started over 130 years ago with local Maori guiding visitors through the Central Plateau region of Aotearoa New Zealand.
 You can now enjoy a Maori experience with a variety of options.

-Rich and Varied - Maori culture is a rich and varied one, and includes traditional and contemporary arts.
+Maori culture is a rich and varied, and includes traditional and contemporary arts.
 Traditional arts such as carving, weaving, kapa haka (group performance), whaikorero (oratory) and moko (tattoo) are practised throughout the country.
 Practitioners following in the footsteps of their tipuna (ancestors) replicate the techniques used hundreds of years ago, yet also develop exciting new techniques and forms.
 Today Maori culture also includes art, film, television, poetry, theatre, and hip-hop.

-Stories and Legends - Maori is an oral culture rich with stories and legends.
-The Maori creation story describes the world being formed by the violent separation of Ranginui, the Sky Father, and Papatuanuku, the Earth Mother, by their children.
-Many Maori carvings and artworks graphically depict this struggle...
+Maori is an oral culture rich with stories and legends.
+The Maori creation story describes the world being formed by the violent separation of Ranginui, the Sky Father, and Papatuanuku, the Earth Mother by their children.
+Many Maori carvings and artworks graphically depict this struggle.

-The Haka - The orgins of the haka are deeply rooted in the mists of time.
-It is a history rich in folklore and legend that reflects Maori heritage.
-New Zealand has grown up immersed in haka since first encounters between Maori and early European explorers, missionaries and settlers...
+The origins of the haka are deeply rooted in the mists of time.
+It is history rich in folklore and legend that reflects Maori heritage.
+New Zealand has grown up immersed in haka since first encounters between Maori and early European explorers, missionaries and settlers.

 The visitor to New Zealand will become immediately aware of the Maori language as the vast majority of place names are of Maori origin.
-At first, visitors may be puzzled by the seemingly impossible- to-pronounce names.
+At first, visitors may be puzzled by the seemingly impossible to-pronounce names.
 In fact, Maori has a logical structure, and, unlike English, has very consistent rules of pronunciation.